-- Pest Management Contractor shall provide to City project manager for pre-approval the Pest Management Considerations Checklist. - Pest Management Contractor shall avoid the use of the following pesticides that threaten water quality, human health and the environment: - Acute Toxicity Category I chemicals as identified by the Environmental Protection Agency (EPA) - Organophosphate pesticides (e.g., those containing Diazinon, chlorpyrifos or malathion) - Pyrethroids (bifenthrin, cyfluthrin, beta-cyfluthrin, cypermethrin, deltamethrin, esfenvalerate, lambda-cyhalothrin, permethrin, and tralomethrin), carbamates (e.g., carbaryl), and fipronil - Copper-based pesticides unless their use is judicious, other approaches and techniques have been considered and the threat of impact to water quality is prevented. - Pest Management Contractor shall provide to the City's project manager an annual Report of all pesticide usage in support of City operations including product name and manufacturer, active ingredient(s), target pest(s), the total amounts used and reasons for any increase in use of any pesticide. - □ If the Contractor's on-site personnel are currently IPM certified through either the EcoWise or GreenPro programs, or through another program, the contractor shall provide written evidence of any certifications to the City's project manager.

-City Departmental Representative
+Pest Management Contractor shall Management Considerations Checkli provide to City project manager for pre-approval the Pest Pest Management Contractor shall a quality, human health and the enviror woid the use of the following pesticides that threaten water ment: chemicals as identified by the Environmental Protection (e.g., those containing Diazinon, chlorpyrifos or malathion) cyfluthrin, beta-cyfluthrin, cypermethrin, deltamethrin, othrin, permethrin, and tralomethrin), carbamates (e.g., ess their use is judicious, other approaches and techniques e threat of impact to water quality is prevented.
+Pest Management Contractor shall pe pesticide usage in support of City of rovide to the City's project manager an annual Report of all perations including product name and manufacturer, active I amounts used and reasons for any increase in use of any If the Contractor's on-site personnel are currently IPM certified through either the EcoWise or ner program, the contractor shall provide written evidence of t manager.
+City D Departmental Representative Contractor Representative Print Name Print Name Date Date

-Contractor Representative

-Print Name

-Print Name